 Clean the whole hand, under the nails, between the fingers, and up the wrists.

 Wash for at least 15 to 20 seconds (as long as it takes to say the alphabet or sing the Happy Birthday song).
 Don’t just wipe—scrub well.

 Rinse well.
 Let the water run down the fingers, not up the wrists.

 In a public restroom, use a paper towel to turn off the faucet and open the door.

-Call your child’s doctor if a child doesn’t get better or has:
+Call your child’s provider if your child doesn’t get better or has:

-Fever with a rash, or fever that doesn’t go down with medication.
+Fever with a rash, or fever that doesn’t go down with medicine

-Signs of dehydration: a dry mouth; dark or strong-smelling urine or no urine output in 6-8 hours; refusal to drink fluids.
+Signs of dehydration (such as a dry mouth, dark or strong-smelling urine or no urine output in 6 to 8 hours, and refusal to drink fluids)

 Ear pain (in toddlers or teens)